 Parkinson’s disease is a neurodegenerative disease and is a type of movement disorder that makes it difficult for a person to perform daily activities.
 It affects the part of the brain that controls the movement.
-As the Parkinson's disease progresses, it starts creating problems with the memory, concentration, and some behavioural changes such as depression, and hallucinations.
+As Parkinson’s disease progresses, it starts creating problems with memory, concentration, and some behavioral changes such as depression, and hallucinations.

 Possible Causes of Parkinson’s Disease

-- Many studies suggest that apart from decreases dopamine, build up of alpha synuclein which helps neurons communicate with others can contribute to the development of Parkinson’s disease.
+- Many studies suggest that apart from decreases dopamine, a build-up of alpha-synuclein, which helps neurons communicate with others, can contribute to the development of Parkinson’s disease.

-- Several genetics and environmental factors also increase the risk of Parkinson’s disease.
+- Many genetics and environmental factors also increase the risk of Parkinson’s disease.
 Environmental factors such as repeated head injuries and exposure to pesticides increase the risk of the development of this disease.

-It is essential to know that the symptoms of the Parkinson's disease vary from person to person and the symptoms can also change over time.
-Numerous studies have shown that the symptoms of this disease usually appears in the person when the more than 50% of the dopamine neurons have been lost in the midbrain.
+It is essential to know that the symptoms of Parkinson’s disease vary from person to person, and the symptoms can also change over time.
+Numerous studies have shown that the symptoms of this disease usually appears in the person when more than 50% of the dopamine neurons have been lost in the midbrain.
 Some of the common motor symptoms of Parkinson’s disease include

-Bradykinesia is said to be the hallmark of ganglia disorders and it deals with the difficulties in initiating and executing movements.
-Bradykinesia refers to the slowness of movements and it is one of the most common symptoms of the Parkinson’s disease that almost everyone having this disease experiences.
+Bradykinesia is said to be the hallmark of ganglia disorders, and it deals with the difficulties in initiating and executing movements.
+Bradykinesia refers to the slowness of movements, and it is one of the most common symptoms of Parkinson’s disease that almost everyone having this disease experiences.
 It is characterized by a loss of movement, drooling due to impaired swallowing, decreased blinking, and reduced arm swing while walking.
 It is the most easily tracked symptom of this disease.

 3. Postural Instability

 Postural instability is a problem with balancing.
-It normally appears in the late stages of the Parkinson’s disease and it is the common cause of the falls.
-It increases the risk of hip fractures and the fear of falling can further impair the balance control in the patients with this disease.
-As the Parkinson’s disease progresses, the problems with postures increases and gets worse.
+It normally appears in the late stages of Parkinson’s disease, and it is the common cause of the falls.
+It increases the risk of hip fractures, and the fear of falling can further impair the balance control in the patients with this disease.
+As Parkinson’s disease progresses, the problems with postures increases and gets worse.

-Freezing is considered as one of the most common disabling symptoms of the Parkinson’s disease.
-Primarily legs while walking are affected by this but arms and the eyelids can also be attacked.
-It causes a sudden inability to move and it is also a reason for fall.
-Freezing is divided into five types- hesitation, turn hesitation, hesitation in tight quarters, destination hesitation and open space hesitation.
+Freezing is considered as one of the most common disabling symptoms of Parkinson’s disease.
+Primarily legs while walking are affected by this, but arms and the eyelids can also be attacked.
+It causes a sudden inability to move, and it is also a reason for fall.
+Freezing is divided into five types- hesitation, turn hesitation, hesitation in tight quarters, destination hesitation, and open space hesitation.

 Some of the non-motor symptoms of Parkinson’s disease include